Jake Richards (footballer)

 Jake Thomas Richards (born 8 August 2007) is an English footballer who plays as a midfielder for club Luton Town.

 Career

 Exeter City

 Richards joined Exeter City at Under-12 level and progressed through the ranks to sign an academy scholarship in August 2023.
 He made his senior debut the following week in a 2–1 EFL Cup victory over Crawley Town.
 He made his league debut a month later in a defeat to Leyton Orient.
 On 27 April 2025, he was named EFL League One Apprentice of the Season.

 On 1 July 2025, Exeter City announced that Richards had informed the club of his intentions to explore other opportunities away from the club.

 Luton Town

-On 5 July 2025, Richards joined League One side Luton Town, Exeter City receiving a training compensation fee.
+On 5 July 2025, Richards joined League One side Luton Town, with Exeter City receiving a training compensation fee.

+He started for Luton in the 2026 EFL Trophy final, in which Luton Town achieved a 3–1 win over Stockport County.